AliceVice/Forecastly/README.md

   <img src="https://github.com/user-attachments/assets/fede5c8f-2a26-4cee-8b03-d2d078473471" width="30" height="30" style="vertical-align: middle;" />
 </h1>

 Hello everyone 👋.
 Forecastly is a test project showcasing a SwiftUI weather application.
 I discovered an exciting test task and jumped into building it 🚀.
-And I truly hope this will help someone 😄.

 ### The requirements
 - Build an app that displays today's weather and a 7-day forecast, showing current temperature and conditions, and location along with daily high/low forecasts.